Tuesday, March 31, 2020

 The flag sign was then put up for sale.
 The Boston Globe, April 22, 1917, had an ad where Ida offered for sale, “An illuminated electric American flag, 4x4 feet, double sides, 292 lamps, motor and flasher, very cheap, used little."
 I couldn't find out whether someone purchased it or not.

-The second Chinese restaurant in Quincy opened in 1919, again with a controversy over its sign.
+The third Chinese restaurant in Quincy opened in 1919, again with a controversy over its sign.
 Proper signage seemed very important to the people of Quincy during this period.
 The Patriot Ledger, February 14, 1919, reported that Henry Saunders, who had owned a restaurant, with a common victualer's license, at 1514 Hanock Street for several years, had recently closed for extensive repairs.
 A sign in the window stated that it would reopen as an American and Chinese restaurant, and Henry had hired several Chinese as cooks.

 The Patriot Ledger, March 5, 1919, published an advertisement for The New American and Chinese Restaurant, located at 1514 Hancock Street in the Kincaide Building.
 The new restaurant, owned by Henry M. Saunders, would have a dining room with a seating capacity of 175 people.
 It was also noted as the "only one of its kind in Quincy."
 With the City Council's general opposition to Chinese restaurants, Saunders was fortunate to be able to open.
 This restaurant would exist until sometime in 1921, until possibly it was sold as a new Chinese restaurant took over that address.